brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ^ As you can see, more methods are visible on the screen, but their implementation is hidden.

-^ So, code folding has a few advantages:
+^ Code folding has a few advantages:

 ---